madhavpr13/first_steps_with_git/MyREADME.md

 A README file for the git project
 Another line for demonstrating unstaging and reset command

-Updates made on master branch before rebase
+Updates made on remote master branch before rebase